hmalik88/Message-to-SHA-256-API-Giftcard-Algorithm/message_api/README.md

 6. In order to stop the container from running you can run docker stop <name|id> and then docker rm <name|id> to remove the container.

+**Please Note:** *I haven't connected a db so there isn't a persistence of records, starting/stopping the container will erase messages you may have posted.*

 ### Testing

 1. You can pull down the repository if you choose, run npm install and then npm test to run Mocha/Chai tests.